 - Second-year fieldwork: four blocks - Fall 1, Fall 2, Spring 1, Spring 2 (12 credits)

-Students begin applying their fundamental genetic counseling skills to simulated patient sessions in the spring semester of their first year.
-Summer placements are typically full-time at five days per week for eight weeks or four days per week for 10 weeks.
+Students begin applying their fundamental genetic counseling skills to simulated patient sessions in the fall semester of their first year.
+Summer placements are typically full-time at five days per week for eight weeks or four days per week for ten weeks.
 Throughout the second year, two days per week are dedicated to fieldwork.

-Our fieldwork partners include most of the major academic medical centers and top research institutions in the region, such as:
+Sarah Lawrence is situated in one of the world’s most diverse regions, with access to leading medical institutions and communities from every background.
+Our clinical fieldwork partners include most of the major academic medical centers and top research institutions in the region, including:

 - Albert Einstein College of Medicine/Montefiore Medical Center